 As you can see, the amount of effort put in by some of the participants is amazing.
 These individuals should be rewarded solely for their enthusiasm, especially since the prizes aren’t that spectacular!

-A photography competition, participants were required to tag photos of different landmarks within Hong Kong, in order to promote the country’s beauty.
+In a photography competition, participants were required to tag photos of different landmarks within Hong Kong, in order to promote the country’s beauty.

-It encouraged them to go out of their way to take photos in unique landmarks, and put in more effort to create beautiful pictures.
+It encouraged them to go out of their way to take photos in unique landmarks and put in more effort to create beautiful pictures.